joelouthan/Theologicus/src/pastorals/titus1-1-4.md

 >Matthew 11:28-30 (CSB) “Come to me, all of you who are weary and burdened, and I will give you rest.
 Take up my yoke and learn from me, because I am lowly and humble in heart, and you will find rest for your souls.
 For my yoke is easy and my burden is light.”

 Christ says, "Come, give me your soul crushing sin, your back-breaking self-righteousness, your demonic idols--and I will give you rest.
 I will give you peace.
-I will give you the faith you need to be saved.I will give you grace.
+I will give you the faith you need to be saved.
+I will give you grace.
 I will give you peace."

 ## The Discussion